mark-mcdermott/xin/README.md

 ## AI Assistant Integration

-This project includes comprehensive LLM documentation in `docs/llm/` for AI coding assistants like Claude Code, GitHub Copilot, and Cursor.
+This project includes LLM documentation in `.llm/` for AI coding assistants like Claude Code, GitHub Copilot, and Cursor.

-Entry points:
+Entry points (symlinks):

 - `CLAUDE.md` - Claude Code
 - `AGENTS.md` - GitHub Copilot

 These files provide context about the project architecture, coding standards, and development workflows.

+## Dev Process

+I vibe coded this in Claude Code in about a week's worth of evenings/weekends, using the Playwright MPC server to have Claude check its own work.
+Then I went back and reviewed everything line by line and researched the parts I didn't understand.

 ## License